Jstark27249/RISC-V-Vector-Hardware/README.md

 5. now load one of the txt files from earlier, they should all run on the sub circuit labeled ShaderExecutBackend in the VectorSimdShader File
 6. It is important to note with regards to the floating point testing the results have a range of about +/-1 bit as a result of the imprecise nature of floating point arithmetic.
 You should expect to see a false negative about 50% as a result of the imperfect of lossy conversion to binary and the  impresise nature of floating point mathematics.
 So when you run a floating point script expect about 50% failure rate but said failed outputs should only ever be about +/- 1 bit from the expected.
 When you run a test vector in logism you can mouse or the result to see the level of error.
 If its within that range it means its a false negative and its working as intended.
 7. IF your still confused on how to run a test vector here is a video on not just how to run one but how to make one aswell. https://www.youtube.com/watch?v=GdDnEPFlXbI
+8. Alternatively you can skip the test vector stuff and just play around with the design manually.